MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/remote-desktop-cannot-verify-identity-connecting-remote-machine.md

 This article helps troubleshoot the "Remote Desktop cannot verify the identity of the remote computer" error when connecting to a domain-joined remote machine.

-When you use a direct Remote Desktop Protocol (RDP) connection to connect to a Windows machine, the connection fails with the following error, which occurs after entering the credentials.
+When you use a direct Remote Desktop Protocol (RDP) connection to connect to a Windows machine, the connection fails after entering the credentials, and the following error occurs:

 > Remote Desktop cannot verify the identity of the remote computer because there is a time or date difference between your computer and the remote computer.
 Make sure your computer's clock is set to the correct time, and then try connecting again.
 If the problem occurs again, contact your network administrator or the owner of the remote computer.

 > [!NOTE]
-> For the troubleshooting, it is important to understand if the error is persistent or intermittent.
+> For troubleshooting, it's important to understand if the error is persistent or intermittent.
 To confirm this, restart the affected Windows machine and check if the issue is still reproduced.

 ## RDP error is persistent

-If the error is persistent, it usually occurs when there's a time difference between the client computer or remote computer and the target domain controller.
+If the error is persistent, it usually occurs when there's a time difference between the client or remote computer and the target domain controller.

 > [!NOTE]
-> In case you have a time inaccuracy, you may be able to connect via RDP using a local account.
+> In case you have a time inaccuracy, you can connect via RDP using a local account.

 To narrow the possible causes, follow these steps:

-1. Determine if the time inaccuracy is in the client machine, server machine or in the domain controller (DC).
+1. Determine if the time inaccuracy is in the client machine, server machine, or the domain controller (DC).

     1. Open a command prompt and run the following command: